U.N. castigates Australia for treatment of 46 refugees

 "If it refuses to act, it is blackening the country's international reputation and making a mockery of its new position on the U.N.
 Security Council."

-Surveys ahead of the Sept 7 ballot show the opposition conservatives, led by Tony Abbott, ahead of Prime Minister Kevin Rudd's Labour party.
+Surveys ahead of the Sept 7 ballot show the opposition conservatives, led by Tony Abbott, ahead of Prime Minister Kevin Rudd's Labor party.

 (Reporting by Tom Miles; Editing by Andrew Roche and Clarence Fernandez)